Jonah-jtr/web-homework/Extend/frontend-challenge-scaffold-javascript/README.md

 # Jonah Tillman: Extend React Challenge

-Thank you for taking a look and giving me a shot!
+Thank you for taking a look, and giving me a shot!

 ## Extend React Challenge